Have you been blocked?

 29 September 2020

 Analyzing your network, and beyond, for potential cyber threats is hugely time-consuming.
 However, utilizing Passive DNS data can quickly highlight possible issues.
-Spamhaus' expert researcher Carel, will be walking you through real-life scenarios to demonstrate how Passive DNS can help you.
+Spamhaus' Head of Data, Carel Bitter and Industry Liaison, Matthew Stith walk you through real-life scenarios to demonstrate how Passive DNS can help you.

 23 September 2020